daattali/ddpcr/README.md

 [![Subset
 example](inst/vignettes-supp/ex-subset.png)](inst/vignettes-supp/ex-subset.png)

-Back to our data: we have 5 wells, let's keep 4 of them
+Back to our data: we have 5 wells, let’s keep 4 of them

     plate <- plate %>% subset("A01:C05")
     # could have also used subset("A01, A05, C01, C05")